grain111/Mosaic/README.md

-NAME OF THE PROJECT!
+MOSAIC!
 ===================================

-This is a skeleton project.
-You can built new projects based on this template.
+This is a simple peace of code that creates a mosaic from given photos.

 TODO
 ====

-There is nothing to do right now.
+[ ] Create documentation

 Contributing
 ============

-skeleton itself has no external dependencies, but if you want to contribute to the project you will need to install two libraries:
+Mosaic itself has no external dependencies, but if you want to contribute to the project you will need to install one librarie:

- * nose
+ * pillow